hashicorp/terraform-provider-vault/website/docs/generated/datasources/transform/encode/role_name.md

 The following arguments are supported:
 * `path` - (Required) Path to where the back-end is mounted within Vault.
-* `batch_input` - (Optional) Specifies a list of items to be decoded in a single batch.
-If this parameter is set, the top-level parameters 'value', 'transformation' and 'tweak' will be ignored.
+* `batch_input` - (Optional) Specifies a list of items to be encoded in a single batch.
+If this parameter is set, the parameters 'value', 'transformation' and 'tweak' will be ignored.
 Each batch item within the list can specify these parameters instead.
-* `batch_results` - (Optional) The result of decoding a batch.
+* `batch_results` - (Optional) The result of encoding a batch.
-* `decoded_value` - (Optional) The result of decoding a value.
+* `encoded_value` - (Optional) The result of encoding a value.
 * `role_name` - (Required) The name of the role.
 * `transformation` - (Optional) The transformation to perform.
 If no value is provided and the role contains a single transformation, this value will be inferred from the role.
 * `tweak` - (Optional) The tweak value to use.
 Only applicable for FPE transformations
-* `value` - (Optional) The value in which to decode.
+* `value` - (Optional) The value in which to encode.